 How I try to avoid all Big Tech Products

-I want to practice what I preach by getting rid of all Big Tech Products in my daily use.
+I want to practice what I preach by getting rid of all Big Tech Products in my digital use.
 In this continuously updated blog post I share how that’s going.

-Below I list all Big Tech products that I use(d).
+Below I list all the too many Big Tech products that I use(d).
+I want to get rid of all of them.
 Every product has one of four statuses:

 Click on the items below to get a description about the migration plan/status.